corsairmarks/combined_silfae_revisited/mod/README.md

 All gameplay features from the original mod are upgraded to be fully compatible with Stellaris 3.0.*, the latest version when this was written.
 Updates include:

+* Fix invalid texture reference in `quarian_female_01_portrait.mesh`
+* Improve Quarian clothing selectors to be influenced by Pop job
+* Update the namelist to account for all built-in army types, remove obsolete entries; Army names more lore-friendly
+* Update custom starting initializer for 3.0, and provide a version with a planet and one that will work with the Void Dwellers origin
+* Add custom trait "Wanderers" that is a higher-powered verion of Nomadic: +30% growth from immigration, -50% resettlement cost, +50% pop automatic resettlement chance
+* Replace original "Quarian" trait with "Immunocompromised" that gives +5% engineering research, -2.5% habitability (0 points) - available for any species
+* Update prescripted empire for 3.0
+    * Now has Origin: Void Dwellers (requires Federations)
+    * Species traits altered: Void Dwellers, Wanderers, Intelligent, Immunocompromised, Nonadaptive, Deviants (selected based on the effects of Silfae's original design)
+    * Starting leader begins with three traits: Home in the Sky, Space Miner, and Fleet Organizer
+    * Can randomly spawn
+* You can use the Quarian portraits for your own empire without any DLC requirements

 ## Compatibility

 Compatible with any mod that does not add the same portraits, species class, or art assets.